o6-webwork/Notes/README.md

     command: [
       "--model", "/mnt/model/",
-      "--max-model-len", "16000",                 # allow up to 16 k tokens per request "--tensor-parallel-size", "3",              # shard model across 3 GPUs
+      "--max-model-len", "16000",                 # allow up to 16 k tokens per request "--served-model-name", "QwQ-32B",           # the model name is labelled as "QwQ-32B" "--tensor-parallel-size", "3",              # shard model across 3 GPUs
       "--gpu-memory-utilization", "0.9"           # use 90 % of each GPU’s memory
     ]